 This is a village with beautiful surroundings in a suburb of Ulan-Ude.
 It has a large bread factory.
 The train makes only a short stop here.

 The train goes through a little station at Sayantuy and then crosses the west bank of a river and heads up through Ubukun.
 The stop is only 2 minutes.

 The village is only 6 km away from the large coal mining town of Gusinoozersk.
 The air is full of coal fumes and coal dust so watch out.
 The stop is 1-5 minutes.

-The train goes along the western shore of Gusinoe Ozero (lots of geese used to live here).
-The town has a Buddhist temple (datsan) built in 1741 which is one of the main datsan in northern Mongolia (although the town is officially part of Russia).
-The datsan is opened for viewing but the stop is only 1-5 minutes.
+The train goes along the shore of Gusinoe Ozero.
+The town has a Buddhist temple built in 1741 which is one of the main datsan in northern Mongolia, although the town is officially part of Russia.
+The datsan is open to the public but the stop is only 1-5 minutes.